-Another Case of Cheating in Competitive Fortnite
+Another Case of Potential Cheating in Competitive Fortnite

 Late on the evening of March 22, Twitter user DROXIDE posted a video full of clips in which four professional Fortnite players participate in some very suspicious activity.
 The duos of Kreo & Bucke and Keys & Slacke appear to be colluding in order to avoid Storm Surge.
 The community had mixed reactions.
 Some pros defended the two duos, while others called them out for blatantly cheating.